Should Pregnant Women Consume Propranolol?

 - There may be sweating and shivering.

-Can Propranolol Cause Miscarriage, Stillbirth or Birth defects?
+Can Propranolol Cause Miscarriage, Stillbirth or Birth Defects?

 Studies are scarce regarding how hazardous propranolol can be for pregnant women.
 However, the few studies that exist do not indicate that a miscarriage is one of the harmful adverse effects of this medication.
 However, more studies might be required to determine it.

-Certain studies, specifically those of the Danish Fertility database or the Danish National Hospital Register, determines that a condition such as perinatal mortality was observed in a section of women who were exposed to the medication.
+Certain studies, specifically those of the Danish Fertility database or the Danish National Hospital Register, determine that a condition such as perinatal mortality was observed in a section of women who were exposed to the medication.
 This suggests that there is quite a high chance of stillbirth as per the available statistics and analysis.

 There are quite a few observations made and conclusions drawn regarding birth deaths.
-Women who were exposed to propranolol for quite a long period developed a few conditions such as intrauterine growth retardation, a smaller sized placenta, unforeseen foetal depression at the time of birth or conditions like bradycardia and postnatal hypoglycemia.
+Women who were exposed to propranolol for quite a long period developed a few conditions such as intrauterine growth retardation, a smaller-sized placenta, unforeseen foetal depression at the time of birth or conditions like bradycardia and postnatal hypoglycemia.